Mekong River Cruise – Ho Chi Minh City to Siem Reap

 Kampong Cham/Siem Reap

-Following breakfast this morning you say goodbye to the Mekong Princess and her crew.
+Following breakfast this morning we will say goodbye to the Mekong Princess and her crew.
 Transfer from Mekong Princess Cruise to Siem Reap, and overnight for 3 nights at the Belmond Residence D’Angkor.
 Check-in at Belmond’s Residence D’Angkor.
 Have lunch at your leisure at the hotel or in town.
 Take a Tuk-Tuk orientation tour of Siem Reap.

 Belmond Residence D’Angkor Hotel

-This morning visit Angkor Wat, the largest temple in the world, with a volume of stone equaling that of the Cheops pyramid in Egypt.
+This morning, we will visit Angkor Wat, the largest temple in the world, with a volume of stone equaling that of the Cheops pyramid in Egypt.
 It is unlike all the other Khmer temples in that it faces west, and is inspired by 12th Century Hinduism.
 Its symmetrical towers are stylized on the modern Cambodian flag.
 Conceived by Suryavarman II, Angkor Wat took an estimated 30 years to build.
 It is generally believed to have been a funeral temple for the king.
 It has been occupied continuously by Buddhist monks and is well preserved.
 Intricate bas-reliefs surround Angkor Wat on four sides.
 Each tells a story.
 The most celebrated of these is the Churning of the Ocean of Milk, which is located on the east wing.
-After that, continue your exploration of Temples at Ta Prohm, the temple that has been left largely in its natural state since its “re-discovery” by French explorers.
+After that, we will continue our exploration of Temples at Ta Prohm, the temple that has been left largely in its natural state since its “re-discovery” by French explorers.
 Surrounded by jungle, its labyrinth of stone hallways is overgrown with the roots and limbs of massive banyan trees, which envelop the stone like tentacles.

 Belmond Residence D’Angkor Hotel

-You will visit the monumental magnificence of Angkor Thom – the last capital of the Khmers, with its Elephant Terrace, the Terrace of the Leper King, and the stunning Bayon temple.
+We will visit the monumental magnificence of Angkor Thom – the last capital of the Khmers, with its Elephant Terrace, the Terrace of the Leper King, and the stunning Bayon temple.
 This 12th-century masterpiece lies at the very center of Angkor Thom and is an archaeological wonder of symmetry and grandeur.
 The exterior gallery walls have extensive bas-reliefs but the highlight is the “faces”, more than 200 of them, silent but with the famous half-smile playing on their lips.
 Tonight is our farewell dinner with the Apsara show at Royal Khmer Dining restaurant.

 Belmond Residence D’Angkor Hotel